WCFW

-WEZY (105.7 FM; "105.7 WEZY") is a radio station broadcasting an adult contemporary format.
+WCFW (105.7 FM; "105.7 CFW") is a radio station broadcasting an adult hits format.
 Licensed to Chippewa Falls, Wisconsin, United States, the station serves the Eau Claire area.
-The station is owned by Magnum Communications.
+The station is owned by Civic Media.

 The station began broadcasting as WCFW in 1968.
 It was owned by Pat and Roland Bushland, through their Bushland Radio Specialties, for 54 years.